-General Privacy Notice for Blackburn Diocesan Board of Finance (BDBF)
+General Privacy Notice for Blackburn Diocesan Board of Finance (BDBF) and Blackburn Diocese Board of Education (BDBE)

-This privacy notice explains how the Blackburn Diocesan Board of Finance protect and manage any personal data that you share with us and that we hold about you, including how we collect, process, protect and share that data.
-The BDBF is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.
+This privacy notice explains how the Blackburn Diocesan Board of Finance and Blackburn Diocese Board of Education protect and manage any personal data that you share with us and that we hold about you, including how we collect, process, protect and share that data.
+The BDBF/ BDBE are committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.

-What information does the BDBF collect?
+What information does the BDBF/BDBE collect?

-The BDBF collects and processes a range of information about you.
+The BDBF/BDBE collects and processes a range of information about you.
 This includes:

-- Your name, address and contact details, including email address and telephone number - Where they are relevant to our mission, or where you provide them to us, we may process demographic information such as gender, age, data of birth, marital status ,nationality, education/work histories, academic/professional qualifications, employment details, family composition and dependent - Where you make donations or pay for activities, financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers.
+- Your name, address and contact details, including email address and telephone number - Where they are relevant to our mission, or where you provide them to us, we may process demographic information such as gender, age, data of birth, marital status, nationality, education/work histories, academic/professional qualifications, employment details, family composition and dependents. - Where you make donations or pay for activities, financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers.